-German broker Flatex just announced they bought their Dutch competitor, and my favourite, DeGiro.
+German broker Flatex just announced they bought their Dutch competitor, and my favorite, DEGIRO.
 What does this mean to us, retail investors?

 Flatex is a large online broker from Germany, that recently tried to get a position in the Dutch market.
 Their marketing department was working long hours I think, but all of a sudden that stopped.